darktable-org/luadocs/content/lua.scripts.manual/scripts/examples/running_os.md

 ## Usage

-* require this script from your main lua file
+* start this script from script manager
-  To do this add this line to the file .config/darktable/luarc: require "running_os"

 ## Additional Software Required